Microsoft Windows: Platform support

 Windows NT included support for several platforms before the x86-based personal computer became dominant in the professional world.
 Windows NT 4.0 and its predecessors supported PowerPC, DEC Alpha and MIPS R4000 (although some of the platforms implement 64-bit computing, the OS treated them as 32-bit).
 Windows 2000 dropped support for all platforms, except the third generation x86 (known as IA-32) or newer in 32-bit mode.
-The client line of the Windows NT family still runs on IA-32 but the Windows Server line ceased supporting this platform with the release of Windows Server 2008 R2.
+The client line of the Windows NT family still ran on IA-32 up to Windows 10 (the server line of the Windows NT family still ran on IA-32 up to Windows Server 2008).

 With the introduction of the Intel Itanium architecture (IA-64), Microsoft released new versions of Windows to support it.
 Itanium versions of Windows XP and Windows Server 2003 were released at the same time as their mainstream x86 counterparts.
-Windows XP 64-Bit Edition, released in 2005, is the last Windows client operating system to support Itanium.
+Windows XP 64-Bit Edition (Version 2003), released in 2003, is the last Windows client operating system to support Itanium.
 Windows Server line continues to support this platform until Windows Server 2012; Windows Server 2008 R2 is the last Windows operating system to support Itanium architecture.

-On April 25, 2005, Microsoft released Windows XP Professional x64 Edition and Windows Server 2003 x64 Editions to support x86-64 (or simply x64), the 64-bit version of x86 architecture.
-Windows Vista was the first client version of Windows NT to be released simultaneously in IA-32 and x64 editions. x64 is still supported.
+On April 25, 2005, Microsoft released Windows XP Professional x64 Edition and Windows Server 2003 x64 editions to support x86-64 (or simply x64), the 64-bit version of x86 architecture.
+Windows Vista was the first client version of Windows NT to be released simultaneously in IA-32 and x64 editions.
+As of 2024, x64 is still supported.

 An edition of Windows 8 known as Windows RT was specifically created for computers with ARM architecture, and while ARM is still used for Windows smartphones with Windows 10, tablets with Windows RT will not be updated.
 Starting from Windows 10 Fall Creators Update (version 1709) and later includes support for ARM-based PCs.

-Windows 11 is the first version to drop support for 32-bit hardware.